Aegean Islands – Aegean Sea Islands Guide

 Often considered independent and separated from the rest of these groups, these are the two biggest islands in Greece and belong to the Aegean Islands group.
 They are Crete and Euboea (also known as Evia).

-Popular Routes, Itineraries, And Beaches Within The Islands In The Aegean Sea
+Popular Routes, Itineraries, And Beaches Within The Islands Of The Aegean Sea

 Itineraries, routes, and island hopping in the Islands of the Northeastern Aegean

 Typically less popular than the Cyclades and the islands in the Dodecanese, this group of islands are not so easy to reach, but with a bit of planning, you can go a long way.
-The best way to reach them is via ferry, which generally leaves in the afternoon for you to get there quite early in the morning.
+The best way to reach them is via ferry, which generally leaves in the afternoon so that you can get there quite early in the morning.

 These islands are not really close to each other, and they are also quite big.
 They offer a lot to explore and do, so we highly suggest these islands for those wanting to explore just one or two destinations.